vkrenz/snap2/README.md

 ==>   Change the article's image...
 ==>     Article image can only be an image
 ==>     Such as (.jpg, .jpeg, .png, .gif)
+==> Admin user will display 'Admin' on user dashboard ✅
 --------------------------------
 ==> Logged in user to be able to change:
 ==>   Username, fullname, profile picture (user/dash/edit)